 A Day Out at Barceloneta Beach

-There’s plenty of beach fun in this city and a day out at the Barceloneta Beach is one the top sights in Barcelona.
+There’s plenty of beach fun in this city, and a day out at Barceloneta Beach is one of the top sights in Barcelona.

 Located in a vibrant neighborhood, you can relax on the beach, take a dip in its waters or play a volleyball game.
 Satisfy your hunger pangs at one of the restaurants in the area or unwind at a nightclub.